Skip to main content

 The Benefit of Continued Investments Post Lock-In Period

-• Impact on Investment Growth and Insurance Cover: If you plan to continue your plan beyond the lock-in period, the chances of growth accumulation become higher.
+If you plan to continue your plan beyond the lock-in period, the chances of accumulating growth increase.
 As the compounding effect increases your wealth, you also learn discipline and patience in the investment market.
-Moreover, you can later switch funds between equity and debts, as per your needs and understanding.
-This helps you widen your portfolio and align your financial goals the way you want to.
+Moreover, you can later switch funds between equity and debt, as per your needs and understanding.
+This helps you broaden your portfolio and align your financial goals the way you want.

-• Tax Implications of Policy Discontinuance: Since ULIPs fall under the tax exemptions of the Income Tax Act, discontinuing your plan can cause a severe financial burden on you.
-If you claimed your ULIP premiums paid under Section 80C, all previous premiums fall under the taxable income due to the reversal.
-Meanwhile, the final withdrawal amount or surrender value you get after the lock-in period also becomes taxable as section 10(10D) becomes null and void after you discontinue the policy.
+Since ULIPs are eligible for tax benefits under the Income Tax Act 2025, discontinuing your plan can cause a severe financial burden on you.
+If you had claimed deductions on your ULIP premiums paid under Section 123 (previously Section 80C), that deduction is reversed and added back to your taxable income in the year of discontinuance.
+Meanwhile, the final withdrawal amount or surrender value you receive after the lock-in period is also taxable, as (Schedule II(2)) (Section 10(10D) becomes null and void upon discontinuing the policy.

 Conclusion